 Using a food dehydrator is an excellent way to preserve foods from foraging or the garden.
 Often times I am left with only so much room in my freezer, so dehydrating is a great way to store food.
 A food dehydrator offers a way to increase the shelf life of vegetables, fruits and berries.
 Dehydrated vegetables are great reconstituted in soups.
 Fruits and berries are nice in some homemade trail mix.
 Food dehydration has been around for centuries and is still being used to this day.
 In this article, I will show you how I dehydrated some cranberries that I had in my freezer from my last cranberry forage.

 The use of food dehydration was discovered long ago by early civilizations.
 They discovered by leaving certain foods out in the sun it was still edible when dry.
 This lead to a whole new way to preserve food.
-These civilizations discovered a whole new way to preserve meats and vegetables through drying their food.
+These civilizations discovered a whole new way to preserve meats and vegetables by drying their food.

 Today we don’t have to rely on the sun to dry our food.
 The advancements of food dehydrators offers a reliable way to dry and preserve your food.
 Most of the food dehydrators work about the same way.
 You place you food on the provided trays, select your drying time and wait until the food is done.
 Some foods take longer to dry than others.
 The Nesco FD-60 Snackmaster Express Food Dehydrator is the food dehydrator I used and would recommend: